Bounds of concurrence and their relation with fidelity and frontier states: Frontier states

-The above result shows that, the properties of the fidelity between two states in the optimal decomposition of a biparticle system lead to the upper and lower bounds of concurrence.
-The bounds happened to be the foundation to observe entanglement experimentally.
-This suggests the relation between entanglement and fidelity is profound and worthy of study further.
+In the above section, we show the properties of the fidelity lead to the upper and lower bounds of squared concurrence in Eq. (\ref{Bounds}).
+For the sake of brevity, we adopt the \textit{tangle} \cite{Tangle} to replace concurrence, $\tau = C^2$.
+It is bounded by $\tau_{L} \leq \tau \leq \tau_{U}$, where

-{\bf ACKNOWLEDGMENTS} This work is supported by the New teacher Foundation of Ministry of Education of P.R.China (Grant No. 20070248087).
-J.L.C is supported in part by NSF of China (Grant No. 10605013), and Program for New Century Excellent Talents in University, and the Project-sponsored by SRF for ROCS, SEM.
+The aim of this section is to derive the quantum states achieving the maximal $\tau_{U}$, the minimal $\tau_{L}$ or the maximal their difference $\Delta = \tau_{U}-\tau_{L}$, for a given value of $\tau$.
+These frontier state are denoted as $\rho_{U}$, $\rho_{L}$ and $\rho_{\Delta}$ respectively in the following paragraphes.
+We only consider the two-qubit case, for which the concurrence has the exact formula as Eq. (\ref{ConEx}).